crowdsourcing-class/crowdsourcing-class.github.io/pa1.md

 wine.txt is in the format of one review per line, followed but a star rating between 1 and 5 (except for 3 reviews, where the review decided to go rogue and give 6 stars.
 Pft.)
 The text of the review and the star rating are separated by a single tab character.
 There is also a file called stopwords.txt.
 You will use this in question 6.

 Write a python script that answers each of the following questions and prints the answer to standard output.
 Since this is a tutorial, there are no secrets: your script should produce [this output](assignments/downloads/python-bootcamp/bootcamp-key.txt) when you are done.
 I will compare the output of your script directly to this answer key, so start early and come ask for help if you get stuck!
+I highly recommend looking into the functions available in the [python string module](https://docs.python.org/2/library/string.html).

 1. What is the distribution over star ratings?
 2. What are the 10 most common words used across all of the reviews, and how many times is each used?